In this article I’m going to cover:

 Secondly, in order to revise effectively, you need experience in getting into a meditative state and visualising — if you have no experience of SATS, you should do at least 3 weeks of SATS before using revision.

-3. You may need to do a fair amount of it to create change in a significant life pattern
+3. You may need to do a fair amount of revision in order to create change in a significant life pattern

 This technique can require quite a bit of work…